 Now, we’ll explain the difference with helpful examples:

 1.1 Give Physical Evidence about what they are buying

-Sometimes, lots of companies offer intangible products, or some intangible values associated to their physical products.
+Sometimes, Companies offer intangible products or some intangible values that are associated to their physical products.

 - Usually in luxury brands.

-The Rolex example is the best one we could have chosen since it offers lots of Physical Evidence examples:
+The Rolex example is the best one we could have chosen since it offers lots of Physical Evidences.

 1. As soon as you enter in an authorized Rolex shop:

 - If you are intended to buy a Rolex, you’ll surely receive a glass of Champagne.